 Continue to plan and teach effective lessons to achieve the objectives set out by the statutory guidance.

-Displays promoting healthy eating will be visible in/on entry to both dining halls.
-These will include information about the NHS Eat Well Plate and advice from Change 4 Life.
-Also included will be a healthy lunch or dinner suggestion with recipes for the children to take home.
+Planned learning including information about the NHS Eat Well Plate and advice from Change 4 Life.
+Advice about a healthy lunch or dinner suggestion with recipes for the children to take home.

-Teach children how to make healthy recipes through adult volunteers and parent sessions.
-Parents and children will be invited to take part in healthy eating parent sessions.
+Teach children how to make healthy recipes through adult volunteers and parent/carer sessions.
+Parents/carers and children will be invited to take part in healthy eating parent/carer sessions.

 Lunchtime Play Leaders:

 Teachers are not on duty at lunch times.
-It is essential that children accept and respect the authority of our Play Leaders who are trained to supervise and play games with our children.
+It is essential that children accept and respect the authority of the Play Leaders who are trained to supervise and play games with the children.
 Children who persistently misbehave at lunch times may need to have alternative arrangements made for their supervision during this time.
+This would be in agreement with the Headteacher.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.